Get insider access

 Bang & Olufsen Beosound A1 Gen 2

 The Bang & Olufsen Beosound A1 Gen 2 and the Bose SoundLink Revolve are very similarly performing speakers.
 Depending on your listening habits, you may prefer one over the other.
-The Bose has longer battery life.
+The Bose has a longer battery life.
 However, the Bang & Olufsen has a better voice assistant performance.
 It also comes with some EQ presets and its 'Beosonic' sound customization feature to help you adjust its sound to your liking.

 Sony SRS-XB33